NSGC Licensure Grant Awards

 The awarded funds must be used toward the completion of the proposed project.
 Any funds that remain unused by December 31 of the award year must be returned to the NSGC Treasurer.

-A year-end report for the project and a financial summary of how the funds were spent must be submitted by December 31 to the NSGC Treasurer and the LS chair.
+A year-end report for the project and a financial summary of how the funds were spent must be submitted by January 31 of the following year to the NSGC Treasurer and the LS Chair.

-Because NSGC is responsible for grant project outcomes, anything published or otherwise made public as a result of this funding must be passed through the NSGC Executive Office for appropriate triage to Board members.
+Because NSGC is responsible for grant project outcomes, anything published or otherwise made public as a result of this funding must be reviewed by the NSGC Executive Office for appropriate triage to Board members.

 Helpful Hints for Applying

 A budget/summary of costs is required for the project.
-Please itemize each cost and provide a total.
+Please itemize each cost and provide the exact total.
 In general, funding will not be approved for non-consumable supplies (e.g., LCD projectors, computer hardware, etc.).
-Proposals including requests for such funding should include justification of how these supplies are essential.
+Proposals including requests for such funding should include justification of why these supplies are essential.
 Award monies may not be used toward indirect/overhead costs assessed by an institution.

 Since the money must be paid by the end of December of the current year, it is important that grant proposals indicate how the services will be completed and how the money will be spent within this period.

 A check can be made to an award recipient's institution; however, recipients are responsible for earmarking that money and ensuring access to it.
 Recipients should also determine if their institutions takes a percentage of grant funding as overhead.
 That must be reflected in the amount of money recipients request.